rage/programming-22/data/part-4/2-more-functions.md

 </sample-output>

 The return value of a function is a value just like any other.
-It is not necessary to store it in a variable in order give it as an argument to the `print` command:
+It is not necessary to store it in a variable in order to give it as an argument to the `print` command:

 ```python
 print("The sum is", my_sum(4, 6))